losevskiyfz/losevskiyfz/README.md

 - 🌱 I’m currently learning Java and Spring
 - 💞️ I’m looking to collaborate on Java
 - 📫 How to reach me - losevskiyfz@gmail.com
-- ⚡ Fun fact: I often lose my keyboards
+- ⚡ Fun fact: Yesterday I lost my keyboard.
+After all it's possible

 <!---
 losevskiyfz/losevskiyfz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.